fboucquez/symbol-bootstrap/docs/enrollRewardProgram.md

   -t, --target=target     [default: target] The target folder where the symbol-bootstrap network is generated -u, --url=url           [default: http://localhost:3000] the network url

-  --maxFee=maxFee         the max fee used when announcing (absolute).
-The node min multiplier will be used if it is not
+  --maxFee=maxFee         The max fee used when announcing (absolute).
+The network 'announceDefaultMaxFee' will be used
-                          provided.
+                          (0.1 XYMs/Coins).

   --noPassword            When provided, Bootstrap will not use a password, so private keys will be stored in plain
                           text.
 Use with caution.